Uncarina grandidieri

-Uncarina grandidieri, also known as succulent sesame, mousetrap plant, mousetrap tree, farehitra, or farehitsy, is a species of semi-succulent flowering plants native to South Madagascar.
+Uncarina grandidieri, also known as succulent sesame, mousetrap plant, mousetrap tree, farehitra, or farehitsy, is a species of semi-succulent, caudex-forming flowering plants native to South Madagascar.
 Named by Otto Stapf in 1895, it grows in desert or dry shrubland.

 Description

-Unlike other Uncarina species, Uncarina grandidieri has smaller leaves with a cilliate texture.
+Unlike other Uncarina species, Uncarina grandidieri has smaller leaves with a ciliate texture.
+The leaves are palmate, hairy, and smaller.
+The flowers resemble Petunia and Thunbergia flowers and are yellow.
+Like other Uncarina species, the fruits have barbed hooks that are lethal if swallowed by animals.

+Uses

+Uncarina grandidieri has been used as an ornamental plant because due to its flowers, which resembles Thunbergia and its caudex.